-Medical malpractice is when a medical professional unwillingly or willingly injures a patient they gave the oath to protect.
+Medical malpractice is when a medical professional unwillingly or willingly injures a patient they swore to protect.
 From negligent care to leaving instruments in the patient after surgery, medical malpractice is a serious issue, and those responsible should be held accountable.
 At Queen Yasmine Law, we will aggressively seek the most compensation for you or your loved one.

 Most medical malpractice lawyers work on a contingency fee basis.
 This means the law firm doesn't charge for the consultation and only takes money if you win a settlement or court.
 This ensures you don't have any upfront costs and that the attorney works hard for the best possible outcome.
 A few other areas of practice that are contingency based are:

 In the state of California, the statute of medical malpractice is two years.
-This deadline to file a claim against a hospital or medical professional means it's urgent you call or reach out to Queen Yasmine Law Firm as soon as you think you might have a case.
+This deadline to file a claim against a hospital or medical professional means you must call or reach out to Queen Yasmine Law Firm as soon as you think you might have a case.

 There is also the discovery rule, which is an exception to the two-year deadline.
 The discovery rule is for circumstances where the injured person could not have known about the medical negligence.
 For example, if a medical professional left a surgical implement inside a patient's body, and the patient was not aware of it until sometime later, they can initiate a lawsuit within six months of the discovery if the statute of limitation has passed.
 Additionally, if a child was under four when the malpractice injury occurred, they have until their 18th birthday to file a lawsuit.